Concordium/concordium-dapp-examples/trackAndTrace/frontend/README.md

 yarn build
 ```

-This will bundle the project into `frontend/dist` directory.
+This will bundle the project into `frontend/dist` directory which should be hosted by the [backend server](../indexer).

-Note: If you want to build the front end with working backend services, make sure you set the value `SPONSORED_TRANSACTION_BACKEND_BASE_URL` in the `package.json` file correctly and its backend service is up and running.

 ### Generate smart contract clients